The linkage principle for restricted critical level representations of affine Kac-Moody algebras: The restricted linkage principle and the restricted block decomposition

-Part (1) of the following Theorem is a direct consequence of Theorem \ref{theorem-locresBGGH} and Theorem 4.8 in \cite{Fr05} (which states that a generic restricted Verma module is simple) and part (2) is a direct consequence of Theorem \ref{theorem-locresBGGH} and Theorem 5.9 in \cite{AF08}.
+Part (1) of the following Theorem is a direct consequence of the corollary above and Theorem 4.8 in \cite{Fr05} (which states that a generic restricted Verma module is simple, see also \cite{Hay}) and part (2) is a direct consequence of the above and the main result (Theorem 5.9) in \cite{AF08}, that calculates the Jordan--H\"older multiplicities in the subgeneric situations.